American Council on the Teaching of Foreign Languages

-ACTFL (American Council on the Teaching of Foreign Languages) is an organization aiming to improve and expand the teaching and learning of all languages at all levels of instruction.
-ACTFL is an individual membership organization of more than 10,000 language educators and administrators from elementary through graduate education, as well as in government and industry.
+American Council on the Teaching of Foreign Languages (ACTFL) is a language education organization based in Alexandria, Virginia.
+It is an individual membership organization and administrators from elementary through graduate education, as well as in government and industry.

-Founded in 1967 as a small offshoot of the Modern Language Association (MLA), ACTFL quickly became both a resource and a haven for language educators.
-Since then, the organization has set industry standards, established proficiency guidelines, advocated for language education funding, and connected colleagues at the ACTFL Annual Convention.
+The organization was founded in 1967 as a small offshoot of the Modern Language Association (MLA).
+The organization has advocated for language education funding and connected colleagues at the ACTFL Annual Convention.